Voting Fraud is a Myth Meant to Defend Voter Suppression Laws

 "And what of Trump’s claim that voter fraud by impersonation was rampant in the 2016 elections?
 There’s no evidence for it.
 A team of researchers at Dartmouth College looked into the allegations, and found no evidence.
 Echoing this conclusion, the National Association of Secretaries of State – which represents most of the states’ top election officials – released a statement concluding “we are not aware of any evidence that supports the voter fraud claims made by President Trump.”
 Most of these officials are Republican."

-The Conversation, Pippa Norris ARC Laureate Fellow, Professor of Government and International Relations at the University of Sydney and McGuire Lecturer in Comparative Politics, Harvard University: “Voter fraud is very rare, voter impersonation is nearly non-existent, and much of the problems associated with alleged fraud in elections relates to unintentional mistakes by voters or election administrators.”...
+The Conversation, Pippa Norris, McGuire Lecturer in Comparative Politics, Harvard University: “Voter fraud is very rare, voter impersonation is nearly non-existent, and much of the problems associated with alleged fraud in elections relates to unintentional mistakes by voters or election administrators.”...

 Despite all evidence to the contrary, President Trump and his fellow conservatives railed against voter fraud during the 2016 election, and after he took office Trump established a voter fraud commission led by former Kansas Secretary of State, Kris Kobach.
 Kobach's commission closed its doors early citing a poor response rate from state election agencies, but, in fact, it shut down because it couldn't find any evidence of voter fraud.
 It was an embarrassing outcome, but it didn't stop Kobach and conservatives generally from defending the myth.